s3yonsei/blocked_samples/osdi24_ae/README.md

 You can calculate the overhead of BCOZ using the printed information.

 ### 5-5-3.
 Additional applications
 We measured additional applications, *NPB-ep* and *hackbench*, to cover on-CPU-intensive and off-CPU-intensive cases, respectively.
 The profiled application code for NPB-ep is located in `benchmarks/NPB/` and *hackbench* is located in `benchmarks/hackbench`.
+We executed NPB-ep without CPU core restriction and hackbench with the command `./hackbench -s 512 -l 30000 -T`.